 One of the greatest advantages of Invisalign, besides the transparency of the aligners, is your ability to take the trays out when you eat.
 You can remove the trays, put them in their secure container, and enjoy any food you like — hard or soft, chewy or crunchy.

 Help from Your Dentist in Singapore

-If you are having trouble with swallowing, chewing, mouth pain, or other issues, visit Orchard Scotts Dental – our experienced dentist can prescribe treatment to resolve the dental problems you’re experiencing, and they can help you choose the right foods while you’re recovering.
+If you are having trouble with swallowing, chewing, mouth pain, or other issues, visit Orchard Scotts Dental – our experienced dentists can prescribe treatments to resolve the dental problems you’re experiencing, and they can help you choose the right foods while you’re recovering.